Barrytech/SupplyChainProject/DiagramsAndWriteUp.md

   11 passing (821ms)
 ``` -->

-## Running the dApp
+## Running the application:
-Screenshots etc
+  Screenshot or demo to be added here:

 # Part 4 - Deploy smart contracts on Rinkeby TestNet: